 What Is a Webinar?

 Webinars have practically become their own standalone genre in the online marketing space.
 Whether you had to adapt to the new normal and transfer your in-person seminars online or you picked up webinars as a new client-acquisition tool, it’s one of the best ways to earn the trust of your audience.

-Some webinars are prerecorded and can be accessed right after registration.
-Others run live and so they provide an opportunity for attendees to interact with you in the form of submitting comments or asking questions live.
+For new or interactive topics, webinars are often held via live streaming, so they provide an opportunity for attendees to interact with you in the form of submitting comments or asking questions live.
 You can also combine both approaches and make your live webinar interactive, then later share the recording of it with other registered participants who couldn’t attend.

 Webinars are one of the most effective conversion tools coaches can use to give value to their prospects and then introduce their packages.
 You can give special discounts to your attendees or share a limited-time offer with them via email as a follow-up to your event.

 Why Should Coaches Use Webinars As a Marketing Tool?